The #futureEstLat is on its way!

 In January 2019, the national responsible authorities of Estonia (Ministry of Finance) and Latvia (the Ministry of the Environmental Protection and Regional Development) agreed to initiate the programming process of the Interreg VI-A – Estonia-Latvia Programme 2021-2027.
 Throughout 2019 the task force - representatives of the national responsible authorities, the managing authority and the joint secretariat - carried out preparatory activities and discussions for launching the programming in 2020.

-Now the main engine for the programming is the Joint Programming Committee (JPC) - a body that includes the representatives of the ministries and regions of both countries, responsible for the programming and related decisions.
+The main engine for the programming is the Joint Programming Committee (JPC) - a body that includes the representatives of the ministries and regions of both countries, responsible for the programming and related decisions.

 As for the thematic concentration, the European Commission has provided a limited list of Policy Objectives (PO-s) and Specific Objectives (SO-s) that the programme can choose from to build its strategy.